kumar303/jstestnet/README.rst

   ./manage.py runserver

+Now you'll have a development server running at ``http://localhost:8000``.

 JS TestNet is based on Playdoh_ and Django_.
 You can find tons of docs at both of those project sites.